PPPI/Flexeme/README.md

 We provide our evaluation analysis scripts under `./analysis` as a jupyter notebook.

+!!!
+Please note, when unpacking any archive, the code assumes that the archive is unpacked in the repository root and not under a folder that shares the zip filename. !!!

 ## Dependencies
 The project depends on the following python packages: